mishajw/iptables_docker/README.md

 2) `--hashlimit-upto 1/second` matches packets that have a rate of less than 1 per second.
 3) `--hashlimit-burst 1` gets rid of the burst functionality `hashlimit` brings, as we only care about raw packet rates.

 If this rule matches, we `jump` to the `NFLOG` chain.
-Originally, I tried to get this to work with the `LOG` chain, which redirects logs directly to `syslog`.
+Originally, I tried to get this to work with the `LOG` chain, which directs logs directly to `syslog`.
 However, this functionality was removed from LXC containers in linux, as per [this](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=69b34fb996b2eee3970548cf6eb516d3ecb5eeed) commit.
-However, `NFLOG` doesn't interface with `syslog`, so it could work.
+However, `NFLOG` doesn't interface with `syslog`, so it worked a charm.

 To get this to work, I had to install the `ulogd` command, enable a line in it's configuration, and start it up.
 All of this can be seen in `./tests/part6.sh`.